NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 - Prediction data (i.e. y_pred) was created as a function of X_test data.
 - The model was evaluated using a confusion matrix and a classification report generated as a function of y_test and y_pred data.
 - Feature importances were determined.
-- The following presents the Confusion Matrix evaluation, Classfication Report evaluation, and Feature Importances of the model:
+- The following presents the Confusion Matrix evaluation, Classification Report evaluation, and Feature Importances of the model:

 ![The optimized model](Screenshots/Picture16.png)